Description

 Accreditation Certificate of RAL

-The IRAL provides quantitative elemental analysis covering many of the elements in the periodic table in a wide range of matrices including food, pharmaceuticals, environmental samples such as water, soil air, cosmetics, textiles, toys, polymer materials, agrochemicals, biological samples and other consumer products.
-The IRAL has the ability to analyze composition and ultra-trace elements present in samples from percent level to parts per trillion (ppt) range.
+The IRAL provides quantitative elemental analysis covering many of the elements in the periodic table in a wide range of matrices including food, pharmaceuticals, cosmetics, textiles, toys, polymer materials, agrochemicals, environmental samples such as water, waste water, soil, sludge, air, sea water and other consumer products.
+The IRAL has the ability to analyze composition and ultra-trace elements present in samples from percent level to parts per trillion (ppt) ranges.

 Organic Residue Analysis Laboratory (ORAL)